sebastiandeluca/sebastiandeluca.github.io/README.md

  ### NOTE: THIS SITE IS A WORK-IN-PROGRESS!

 # A little more about me:
-I began coding in Grade 10 with Visual Basic, and have since expanded my skills to become proficient in Python and become familiar with Java and C++ in my 3+ years of experience.
-I excel in creating small-medium programs, or games.
-I love to learn, grow, and code, and I love seeing code in action!
+I began coding in Grade 10 with Visual Basic-- but after Grade 10, my focus shifted to Python, which I became proficient in.
+I recently learned JavaScript, and plan on learning C++ and Java in the future.
+I excel in creating small-medium programs and/or games.
+I love to learn, grow, and code-- I love seeing code in action!

 ---